ducanhpham0312/zeevision/frontend/README.md

 npm run dev
 ```

-You should see the the following after running `npm run dev`
+You should see something like the following after running `npm run dev`

 ```bash
 > zeevision@0.0.0 dev